-This policy was adopted on Signed on behalf of the nursery Date for review 19 th Jan 23 [Insert date]
+This policy was adopted on Signed on behalf of the nursery Date for review 19 th Jan 23 21 st Feb 25

 Volunteers Policy

 At Children's Corner Day Nursery, we recognise the immense benefits that volunteers bring to the nursery.
 In return we hope to give volunteers an opportunity to share their skills in a different environment and to undertake new experiences.